spinradd/Crypto-Currency-Reporting/README.md

 Each table is automatically named something when created as these naming coventions are required for other macros throughout the reporting process.

-Lastly, one more sheet ("Portfolio_Summary") is produced.
+Lastly, two more sheets ("Portfolio_Summary" and "Sales_Summary") are produced.
 On this sheet are tables that summarize your long/short gain/loss and income for each different currency across one year: Table 6.
-There will be as many tables on this sheet as there are active years in your Transaction table.
+"Portfolio_Summary" analyzes your holdings and gains/losses for one year for each position.
+'Sales_Summary" combines each transaction for one year for every year of activity.
+There will be as many tables on these sheets as there are active years in your Transaction table.

 ## Calculations
 The gains and losses from sales are calculated using FIFO.
 Where your earliest aquired assets are sold first to satisfy a sale.
 Although not the most complicated and